dankraus/dskrauscom/about.md

 I'm a web developer who loves to learn new stuff, likes to work across the full-stack, and experiment with Internet things.

 My day-to-day has me working with ColdFusion (Railo), MySQL (MariaDB), JavaScript (jQuery, AngularJS).
-I like playing with Ruby and Rails, NodeJS, and whatever else catch my interest.
+I like playing with Ruby and Rails, NodeJS, and whatever else catches my interest.
 Check out my [LinkedIn](https://www.linkedin.com/pub/dan-kraus/3/3b0/b12) for work experience.

 I call Saint Louis, MO my home now but I lived and worked in Boston, MA and was born and raised on Long Island, NY.
 I'm a man of many hobbies from programming, to music, to video games, to Star Wars collecting.